Facts about fat

 Different types of fat

-In between: A new type of fat cell has recently been discovered which looks like white fat, but works like brown fat and has been given the name brite, from “brown into white” White fat cells are transformed into brite cells when it is cold.
+A new type of fat cell has recently been discovered which looks like white fat, but works like brown fat and has been given the name brite, from “brown into white” White fat cells are transformed into brite cells when it is cold.
 But researchers have now found a way to chemically stimulate white fat cells to become brite cells.
 Even if this is a long way from becoming a reality, this is a possible pathway for a future drug that will be able to burn fat.

 Diseases caused by obesity